 We conduct experiments using two datasets of large-scale scenes: S3DIS~\citep{armeni20163d} and ScanNet~\citep{dai2017scannet}.
 Our method shows competitive accuracy in the semantic segmentation task on various voxel hashing configurations.
 We also apply the Fast Point Transformer network as a backbone of VoteNet~\citep{qi2019deep} to show the applicability in the 3D object detection task.
 We use ScanNet~\citep{dai2017scannet} dataset for the 3D detection, and our model shows better accuracy (mAP) than other baselines that use point- or voxel-based network backbones.
 Besides, we introduce a novel consistency score metric, named $\operatorname{CScore}$, and demonstrate that our model outputs more coherent predictions under rigid transformations.

-In summary, our contributions are as follows: \begin{enumerate} \item We propose a novel local self-attention-based network, called Fast Point Transformer that can handle large-scale 3D scenes quickly. \item We introduce a lightweight local self-attention module to reduce space complexity. \item The proposed method effectively learns continuous positional information of 3D point clouds.
-We demonstrate that our model produces much more coherent predictions than the previous voxel-based approach using the proposed evaluation metric. \item Our model shows fast inference time using voxel hashing-based architecture.
-Our network shows 136 times faster inference time than Point Transformer with a reasonable accuracy trade-off. \end{enumerate}
+In summary, our contributions are as follows: \begin{enumerate} \item We propose a novel local self-attention-based network, called Fast Point Transformer that can handle large-scale 3D scenes quickly. \item We introduce a lightweight local self-attention module that effectively learns continuous positional information of 3D point clouds while reducing space complexity. \item We show that our model produces significantly more coherent predictions than the previous voxel-based approaches using the proposed evaluation metric. \item We demonstrate fast inference of our voxel-hashing-based architecture; our network performs a 129 times faster inference than Point Transformer does, obtaining a reasonable accuracy trade-off in 3D semantic segmentation on S3DIS dataset~\cite{armeni20163d}. \end{enumerate}